-The Belgium defender insists that the want-away Arsenal captain looks ready to go in training and that he has seen nothing to suggest that he wants to leave the Emirates Stadium.
+Arsenal defender Thomas Vermaelen has revealed that striker Robin van Persie is continuing to work hard in training and that he has seen nothing to suggest that the Gunners captain wants to leave.

 The 29-year-old's future has been the subject of intense speculation this summer, with both Manchester clubs and Juventus reported to be interested.

 However, Vermaelen remains hopeful Van Persie will stay put.

 "To me he looks fit and sharp in training," he told Sky Sports.
 "He's working hard.
 He's working on his fitness.
 I don't see anything different and I hope he stays the next four years as well."